top of page

 MANGROVE RESULTS

+No mangrove assessment was conducted in 2023, results are from monitoring conducted in 2019.
 The overall score for Colosseum Inlet was 0.72 (B) indicating a good condition for mangroves in this zone.
 Mangrove extent (0.85) was very good and canopy condition (0.67) and shoreline condition (0.65) was good.

 The good mangrove extent score was a result of a net gain in relative mangrove extent.
 This zone may benefit from being further removed from the direct impacts of clearing and development that has occurred in the more central zones.